 If you would like to involve close family or friends in your wedding ceremony then the Ribbon of Promises is a great option.
 I love to include it when existing families are coming together and the children of the bride and/or groom make the bindings.
 In this version of a handfasting ceremony the couple clasp their right hands together, once again with pulse points touching, and a ribbon is placed under the thumb of each.
 The ribbons are then gradually wrapped around the couple’s hands as they make promises to each other.
 After each promise, the ribbons are passed over their hands and a knot is tied underneath, this is repeated for each promise – four times is perfect.
 The groom then holds the ribbons where the final knot has been made and the couple both pull their hands away for the ribbons to create a chain where the knots have been made after each promise.
 As well as making those close to you a special part of the ceremony, it’s a bit of theatre for your guests too!

-Last year Shelley and Emma had a small registry office wedding in the early afternoon followed by a surprise handfasting ceremony for a much larger group of family and friends, who thought they were just attending the wedding breakfast.
+Last year Shelley and Emma had a small registry office wedding in the early afternoon followed by a surprise handfasting ceremony for a much larger group of family and friends, who thought they were just attending the wedding breakfast upstairs at The Joker in Brighton.
 Shelley’s daughters bound their mums’ hands as they made promises to each other and to their daughters, a really lovely moment in their day.

 So there you have it, my brief guide to including a handfasting as part of your wedding ceremony.
 You can read more about my wedding services on my wedding ceremonies page, or drop me a line at firstname.lastname@example.org if you’d like to find out more.